 This is an Overriding Requirement for [M] No Improper Usage of Signatures for Replay Attack Protection.

 Security Level [Q] conformance requires a detailed description of how the Tested Code is intended to behave.
 Alongside detailed testing requirements to check that it does behave as described wth regard to specific known vulnerabililies, it is important that the claims made for it are accurate.
-This requirement underpins a Good Practice, that it fulfils claims made for it outside audit-specific documentation.
+This requirement helps ensure that the Tested Code fulfils claims made for it outside audit-specific documentation.

 The combination of these requirements helps ensure there is no malicious code, such as malicious "back doors" or "time bombs" hidden in the Tested Code.
-Since there are legitimate use cases for code that behaves as e.g. a time bomb, or "phones home", this combination helps ensure that testing focuses on real problems.
+Since there are legitimate use cases for code that behaves as a "time bomb", "phones home", or the like, this combination helps ensure that testing focuses on real problems.
 The requirements in this section extend the coverage required to meet the Security Level [M] requirement [**[M] Document Special Code Use**](#req-2-documented).
 As with that requirement, there are multiple requirements at this level that require the documentation mandated in this subsection.

 [Q] Document Contract Logic